dr-jts/pg-util/doc/postgis-patterns.md

   ) AS obs_max ON true;
 ```
 #### Solution - DISTINCT ON
-Do a spatial join between polygon and points and start you query with DISTINCT ON (poly.id) poly.id, o.height etc.
+Do a spatial join between polygon and points and use `DISTINCT ON (poly.id) poly.id, o.height` etc.

 #### Solution - ARRAY_AGG
 ```